Relational Infrastructure

 Why it matters

 Relationships need repeated exposure with no agenda, and modern life has quietly deleted most of it.
 Being a regular puts it back on autopilot.
 Around the third or fourth visit someone remembers your order.
-A few weeks later they know your name and notice when you've been gone.
-That's a weak tie forming in real time, and every one of them makes the neighborhood feel less like scenery.
-Nobody has the time to actively maintain fifty acquaintances, but a regular's routine maintains them for free.
+A few weeks later they know your name and notice when you've been gone a while.
+That's a weak tie forming in real time, with no awkward effort on your part, and every one of them makes the neighborhood feel less like scenery and more like a place with people in it.

 What to practice